kubernetes/website/content/en/docs/tasks/inject-data-application/distribute-credentials-secure.md

 and the base-64 representation of your password is `Mzk1MjgkdmRnN0pi`.

 {{< caution >}}
-Please consider using a local tool truster by your OS to decrease the risk of External Tool Data Usage.
+Use a local tool trusted by your OS to decrease the security risks of external tools.
 {{< /caution >}}

 ## Create a Secret